 4) Process and Product Quality Assurance (PPQA)

-Process and Product quality assurance is a systematic approach to ensure that processes which are involved in product creation as well as the product itself meet the standards and requirements of the industry or the quality standards set by manufacturer.
-The objective of PPQA is to prevent defects, improve overall efficiency, and deliver higher quality results.
+Process and Product quality assurance is a systematic approach to ensure that processes that are involved in product creation as well as the product itself meet the standards and requirements of the industry or the quality standards set by the manufacturer.
+The objective of PPQA is to prevent defects, improve overall efficiency, and deliver higher-quality results.

 5) Capability Maturity Model Integration (CMMI)